Security-Onion-Solutions/securityonion-docs/pcap.rst

 .. image:: images/soc-events-table.png
   :target: _images/soc-events-table.png

-Alternatively, you can go directly to the PCAP interface and then put in your search criteria to search for a particular stream.
+Alternatively, you can go directly to the PCAP interface, click the blue + button, and then put in your search criteria to search for a particular stream.

 .. image:: images/pcap-add-job.png
   :target: _images/pcap-add-job.png